Matt Hasselbeck: Seattle Seahawks

+In Week 6 of the 2005 season, Hasselbeck had 227 passing yards, five touchdowns, and three interceptions in a 42–30 win over the New York Giants.
 Hasselbeck led the Seahawks to a 4–1 record to start the 2006 season before being seriously injured on Week 7.
 Minnesota Vikings linebacker E. J. Henderson rolled into Hasselbeck's right leg.
 The result was a second degree MCL sprain, causing Hasselbeck to miss four games.
 Hasselbeck contended that Henderson could have avoided injuring him.
 Upon returning he subsequently broke fingers on his non-throwing hand, but continued to lead his team to a 9–7 record and the divisional round of the post-season.
 The fourth-seeded Seahawks defeated the Dallas Cowboys 21–20 in the wild card round in Seattle, then lost to the top-seeded Chicago Bears in overtime, 27–24.

+In Week 14 of the 2007 season, Hasselbeck had 272 yards and four touchdowns in a 42–21 win over the Arizona Cardinals.
 In 2007, Hasselbeck led his team to its fourth consecutive division title and fifth consecutive playoff appearance.
 He had 3,966 passing yards, 28 touchdowns (both career highs), 62.6% completion percentage, and a 91.4 passer rating.
 He threw for 229 yards in a 35–14 NFC wild card victory over the Washington Redskins.
 The third-seeded Seahawks lost in the divisional round to the NFC's No. 2 seed Green Bay Packers, losing 42–20 in the snow at Lambeau Field despite an early 14–0 lead.

 Hasselbeck set career highs in yards, attempts, and touchdown passes in the 2007 season and was elected to his third Pro Bowl.

 In 2008, Hasselbeck suffered from a back injury that affected a nerve in his lower back, creating a weakness in his leg that brought on a knee injury.
 Hasselbeck twisted his back awkwardly in the preseason opener on August 8 at Minnesota and missed the rest of the preseason.
-His bulging disk was diagnosed and treated with injections and he opened the regular season as the starter, but he hurt his knee after a hit early in the Seahawks' loss to the New York Giants on October 5.
+His bulging disk was diagnosed and treated with injections and he opened the regular season as the starter, but he hurt his knee after a hit early in the Seahawks' 44–6 loss to the New York Giants on October 5.
 He also received a helmet-to-helmet hit against the Arizona Cardinals.
 These injuries caused Hasselbeck to miss most of the 2008 NFL season.